instantOS/instantos.github.io/development/instantMENU.md

 The appearance of entries can be changed by prefixing them with a special markup syntax.
-This syntax will not be rendered (apart from the changes in appearance) but will still be present in stdout when selecting an entry
+This syntax will not be rendered (apart from the changes in appearance) but will still be present in stdout when selecting an entry.

 ### Comments